abdelk7344/adventure-story-project/maze/left.md

-You decided to go left and see dark twists and turns.
+You go left and come across darker twists and turns.

 On the approaching wall you see blood smearled on the walls and pooling on the floor.